nimbix/jarvice-helm/scripts/README.md

     --install-nvidia-plugin
 ```

-To do all of the above in the `us-east-1` region with specific zones:
+To do all of the above in the `us-east-1` region with a specific list of zones:
 ```bash
 $ ./scripts/jarvice-deploy2eks \
     --registry-username <username> \